-- increased costs of adapting products for foreign countries' laws, rules and regulations; - difficulties in managing and staffing international operations and increased infrastructure and operational costs; - risk of travel advisories or travel restrictions related to the outbreak of contagious illnesses, such as the COVID-19 health crisis that continues to impact several geographic locations, which could impact the Company's ability to operate in certain markets and/or manage our operations in those markets; - the imposition of additional Canadian or foreign governmental controls or regulations; new or enhanced trade restrictions and restrictions on the activities of foreign agents, representatives, and distributors; the imposition of increased costs or delays, or the introduction of new import and export licensing and other compliance requirements, customs duties or tariffs, or other non-tariff barriers to trade; - breaches or violation of any anti-corruption laws, rules or regulations by any of the Company's employees, consultants, dealers or distributors; - the imposition of Canadian and/or international sanctions against a country, company, person, or entity with whom the Company does business which restricts or prohibits the Company's continued business with the sanctioned country, company, person, or entity; - international pricing pressures; - laws and business practices favouring local companies; - governmental expropriation; - the imposition of any travel or trade restrictions, or other similar restrictions impacting commercial activities among countries; - adverse currency exchange rate fluctuations;
+- increased costs of adapting products for foreign countries' laws, rules and regulations and cultural preference; lack of acceptability of the Company's products; - difficulties in managing and staffing international operations and increased infrastructure and operational costs; - different employee/employer relationships and labor regulations including the existence of work councils and labor unions and statutory equity requirements and other challenges caused by distance, language, and cultural differences, making it harder to do business in certain jurisdictions; - restricted access to and/or lower levels of use of the internet, or limitations on technology infrastructure, both of which could limit the Company's ability to migrate international operations to its existing systems, which could result in increased costs; - risk of travel advisories or travel restrictions related to the outbreak of contagious illnesses, such as the COVID-19 health crisis that continues to impact several geographic locations, which could impact the Company's ability to operate in certain markets and/or manage our operations in those markets; - the imposition of additional Canadian or foreign governmental controls or regulations; new or enhanced trade restrictions and restrictions on the activities of foreign agents, representatives, and distributors; the imposition of increased costs or delays, or the introduction of new import and export licensing and other compliance requirements, customs duties or tariffs, or other non-tariff barriers to trade;

-- longer payment cycles and difficulties in enforcing agreements and collecting receivables through certain foreign legal systems; and - difficulties and inconsistencies relating to the enforcement of laws, rules, and regulations, including rules relating to environmental, health, safety and intellectual property matters.
+- breaches or violation of any anti-corruption laws, rules or regulations by any of the Company's employees, consultants, dealers or distributors; - the imposition of Canadian and/or international sanctions against a country, company, person, or entity with whom the Company does business which restricts or prohibits the Company's continued business with the sanctioned country, company, person, or entity (including the recent restrictions imposed by foreign governments towards Russia); - new and different sources of competition; - international pricing pressures; - disruptions in international logistics; - laws and business practices favouring local companies; - governmental expropriation; - the imposition of any trade restrictions, or other similar restrictions impacting commercial activities among countries; - adverse currency exchange rate fluctuations; - longer payment cycles and difficulties in enforcing agreements and collecting receivables through certain foreign legal systems; and - difficulties and inconsistencies relating to the enforcement of laws, rules, and regulations, including rules relating to environmental, health, safety and intellectual property matters.

-The Company has three operating manufacturing facilities in Mexico, one of which is under expansion and a fourth one currently in construction, which could be impacted by changes in economic, regulatory, social or political conditions affecting such country.
+The Company has four operating manufacturing facilities in Mexico, two of which are under expansion, which could be impacted by changes in economic, regulatory, social or political conditions affecting such country.
 In the past, Mexico has been subject to political instability, changes and uncertainties and there can be no assurance that similar events will not occur again in the future.
 In addition, the impact of any changes in economic, regulatory, social and political conditions affecting Mexico would be beyond the Company's control, and there can be no assurance that any mitigating actions by the Company would be effective.
 As a result, the Company's business, results of operations or financial condition could be materially adversely affected by any significant change in economic, regulatory, social and political conditions affecting Mexico.
 Moreover, goods produced in Mexico and Canada and sold to the United States benefit from the Canada-United States-Mexico Agreement (CUSMA), which has been signed and ratified by all three countries and implemented on July 1, 2020.
-At this time, the Company does not anticipate any further material adverse effect as a result of the continued implementation of CUSMA.
+Disputes between the three countries in relation to the interpretation of certain provisions contained in CUSMA have already taken place, and there can be no assurance that the Company's operations will not be impacted by other such disputes in the future.